Mauritius blue pigeon: Behaviour and ecology

 Few descriptions of the behaviour of Mauritius blue pigeons are known; unpublished notes by Desjardins are now lost.
 The bird probably lived in pairs or small groups in humid, mountainous evergreen forests, like their extant relatives.
 Subfossil remains have been found in mid-west, mid-east and south-east Mauritius, indicating that the bird was once widespread.
 By 1812, the French naturalist Jacques Gérard Milbert stated that solitary individuals were found in river valleys.
 They probably became rarer during French rule in Mauritius (1715–1810), as lowland areas of the island were almost completely deforested during this time.

-Many other endemic species of Mauritius became extinct after the arrival of humans, so the ecosystem of the island is severely damaged and hard to reconstruct.
+Many other endemic species of Mauritius became extinct after the arrival of humans, so the ecosystem of the island is severely damaged and hard to conserve.
 Before humans arrived, forests covered Mauritius entirely, but very little remains today because of deforestation.
 The surviving endemic fauna is still seriously threatened.
 The Mauritius blue pigeon lived alongside other recently extinct Mauritian birds such as the dodo, the red rail, the Mascarene grey parakeet, the broad-billed parrot, the Mauritius scops owl, the Mascarene coot, the Mauritian shelduck, the Mauritian duck and the Mauritius night heron.
 Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise, the domed Mauritius giant tortoise, the Mauritian giant skink and the Round Island burrowing boa.
 The small Mauritian flying fox and the snail Tropidophora carinata lived on Mauritius and Réunion but became extinct in both islands.
 Some plants, such as Casearia tinifolia and the palm orchid, have also become extinct.